rhpds/openshift-aws-credential-rotation/README.md

 3. Creates the standardized `ocp-credential-manager-<GUID>` IAM user with proper CCO permissions
 4. Generates new AWS access key for the `ocp-credential-manager-<GUID>` IAM user
 5. Updates the `aws-creds` secret in the `kube-system` namespace with the new IAM access key
-6. Deletes all secret components in OCP to trigger CCO rotation, verifies that all component secrets are re-created
+6. Deletes all secret components in OCP froom AWS `credentials_requests` to trigger CCO rotation, verifies that all component secrets are re-created

 ## Prerequisites